SleipnirGroup/Choreo/docs/index.md

     ---

-    Choreo runs just about everywhere.
+    Choreo runs just on Windows, macOS, and Linux.